rajaahdjey/HLTVDemoDownloader2.0/README.md

 This is an updated version of HLTVDemoDownloader created by ReagentX. https://github.com/ReagentX/HLTVDemoDownloader

-This would not have been possible for me to do without this so huge thanks to him for that!
+This would not have been possible for me to do without the original version so huge thanks to him for that!

 A few changes from the Reagent's version (henceforth referred to as the original) :